ulab-uiuc/CS598-Topics-in-LLM-Agents/README.md

 ### In-class: Presentation & Discussion
 In each class after **Overview of LLM Agents** taught by Prof.You, the students are expected to conduct the presentation and discussion.

-This discussion will involve three distinct roles played by different **student groups**, simulating an interactive and dynamic scholarly exchange.
-Each group will be assigned to the following three roles once:
+This discussion will involve two distinct roles played by different **student groups**, simulating an interactive and dynamic scholarly exchange.
+Each group will be assigned to the following two roles once:
 1. **The Pilot Presenter:**
    - **Group Assignment:** Prepare slides for papers marked as "Required" and deliver a presentation on a specific topic.
    - **Responsibility:** Present the assigned topic and address audience questions during the presentation.

-2. **The Co-pilot Authors:**
-   - **Group Assignment:** Write a summary of the paper and assume the role of the paper's authors.
-   - **Responsibility:** As authors, you are expected to defend your paper against critiques, respond to questions, and discuss potential improvements or future extensions of your research, similar to drafting a rebuttal in the peer-review process.

-3. **The Co-pilot Reviewers:**
+2. **The Co-pilot Reviewers:**
    - **Group Assignment:** Write a summary of the paper and take on the role of reviewers for one assigned slot.
    - **Responsibility:** Critically evaluate the paper by posing challenging questions, identifying weaknesses, and suggesting areas for improvement.
 Your role is to provide constructive feedback and engage in a simulated peer review discussion.